madara-tribe/pytorch-Deeplabv3-plus/README.md

 # How to train, mask annotation pixels and accuracy

 <b>How to train</b>

-It is almost equal to fcn segmentation but NN structure is almost different ・activation => relu
+It is almost equal to fcn segmentation but deeplabv3plus network structure is almost different

+・activation => relu

 ・last layer shape => (None, H, W, 3)

 ・jpg image is loaded by RGB

 ・png mask image is loaded by grayscale

 <b>mask annotation pixels</b>

 Its is completely equal to fcn segmentation mask image
 ```If voc case, its num classes are 21 and its pixels range from 0 to 21```

 <b>accuracy</b>

 Its speed is less than fcn segmentation, but accuracy is more than fcn segmentation